Return to Learn After a Concussion

 When can my child return to school?

 It will depend on your child.
 Every child’s injury and recovery is unique and requires careful observation from parents and doctors.
 You can promote recovery and prevent ongoing symptoms by following a “return to learn” plan like the one below.
-Your doctor will customize this plan based on your child’s recovery, and your child will move through the plan at her own pace.
+Your doctor will customize this plan based on your child’s recovery, and your child will move through the plan at his or her own pace.

 Video FAQs on "return to learn" plan after a concussion